What If?

 Learn from Others’ Mistakes and Successes

 Fear and hesitation can lead to missed opportunities.
-I’ve spent too much time reading, researching, and waiting—don’t make the same mistake.
+I’ve spent too much time reading, researching, and waiting, don’t make the same mistake.
 If you let What if? consume you, you’ll find yourself paralyzed by inaction.
-Instead, take calculated risks and learn as you go.
+Instead, take that time to review your research, apply the questions and create a plan of action.

 Keep a journal of your trials and errors, you can add this to the idea previously about selling that file to someone else.